-Take into account everyone’s interests, but keep in mind that family is about more than just creating a haven for children.
+Take into account everyone’s interests, but remember that family is about more than just creating a haven for children.

 Mom and dad also have the right to their hobbies, interests, and hobbies.

-For instance, if they want to hold the baby in their arms, you can do it on the sofa so that both children are safe.
+For instance, if they want to hold the baby in their arms, you can do it on the sofa, so both children are safe.

 Parents’ job is to anticipate the elder’s initiative and prepare an airbag in advance for pleasant communication between both children.

 Never leave an older sibling in charge of your newborn.
 It is completely unfair to leave the responsibility of your newborn to your other children.

 A special mission is to be a senior sibling.

 Explain to your children the value of being an elder sibling.

 This is a huge responsibility that also comes with a lot of possibilities.